leomancini/origami-studio-material-system/README.md

 ## Installation

+Clone [the Git repository](https://github.com/leomancini31/origami-android-components.git) or download [the ZIP file](https://github.com/leomancini31/origami-android-components/archive/master.zip).
 In Origami Studio, open <i>Preferences</i>.
-Select <i>Systems</i> in the toolbar and then click the + in the bottom right.
-In the file browser, navigate to "Origami Material System", select "System", and then "Material" and click <i>Open</i>.
+Choose <i>Systems</i> in the toolbar, then click the + in the bottom right.
+In the file browser, navigate to where you saved the folder "Origami Material System", select "System", and then choose "Material" and click <i>Open</i>.

 ## Usage

-In Origami files that have an Android device selected, the components will appear under "Material > Other" in the layer insertion popover or the Patch Library.
+In Origami Studio, select any Android device in the Viewer.
+The components will appear under "Material > Other" in the layer insertion popover or the Patch Library.

 ## Component Documentation